stlab/libraries/_posts/2020-12-01-forest-introduction.md

     <text font-size='{{small_font_size}}' x='200' y='30' dominant-baseline="central">++{N, T} (last)</text>
 </svg>

 Note this technique does not work if $N==R$.
-In that case though, you'd be traversing the entire forest, in which case you can use `forest<T>::begin()` and `forest<T>::end()`.
+In that case, you'd be traversing the entire forest, so you can use `forest<T>::begin()` and `forest<T>::end()`.

 ### Preorder Traversal

 A preorder traversal of the forest will visit every node once.
-During preorder traversal a parent will be visited before its children.
-We achieve preorder iteration by incrementing fullorder repeatedly, visiting a node only when the iterator is on a leading edge.
+During preorder traversal, a parent will be visited before its children.
+We achieve preorder iteration by incrementing full order repeatedly, visiting a node only when the iterator is on a leading edge.
 Note the use of the root top loop as the terminating iterator for a full-forest preorder traversal:

 <img class='svg-img' src='{{site.baseurl}}/images/forest-introduction/svg/preorder.svg'/>